 Our honey is bottled by apiary location to ensure the truest and strongest favors - never blended.
 We process our honey using a single filter and settling in stainless steel tanks to leave as much pollen as possible in the honey.
 No heat, not even a hot knife for capping removal, is used in the process to preserve all the goodness the bees added.
 Nor do we use mechanical pumps that can introduce more air into the honey or break down certain aspects of the honey.
 All our honey is hand packaged.

-In Turning Creek Artisans’ tradition of all natural, we have been accepted by Certified Naturally Grown, the fastest growing near-organic certification organization in the United States.
+Turning Creek Artisans’ tradition is to produce all natural honey.
 What this means to you is, our hives use only natural products to manage harmful pests and pathogens without introducing harsh chemicals into the hives.

-Bob is a certified beekeeper, respected published writer, and an active member of the Georgia and Mountain Beekeepers Associations.
+Bob is a certified Journeyman beekeeper, respected published writer, and an active member of the Georgia Beekeepers, Mountain Beekeepers and the Northeastern Mountain Georgia Beekeepers Associations.

 Come see us at Simply Homegrown: A Farmers' Market on Saturday at the Covered Bridge Shopping Plaza.